 Deep Sky, Large Objects - A deep sky object is any object that is beyond the boundaries of our solar system.
 A large deep sky object, as I'm defining it here anyway, is any object that can be shot through a relatively short telescope, say optics of 1,000 mm focal length or less.
 These are generally smaller refractors or reflectors but could also be long lenses.
 These optics range widely in price, quality and capabilities and you can spend a fortune on such scopes quite easily.
 But you don't have to just yet.
 Just keep in mind that quality and cost go together and the quality of the images tags along for the ride.
 Let your budget guide you and be willing to accept that the equipment you end up with will, for now, introduce its own set of limits.

 On the other hand, the telescope mount requirements are becoming much more demanding.
 Some objects in this category are still comparatively bright but none are nearly as bright as the brighter planets or the moon so the exposures are getting longer and are requiring better mount tracking.
 Brighter objects in this genre are open star clusters requiring shorter exposures than most other objects.
 Using shorter exposures (still much longer than lunar or planetary work) means the mount's tracking does not have to be as good as is the case with truly long exposures.
-The Perseus Double Cluster and the Pleiades are both examples of open star clusters that fall within this category of relatively bright objects.
+This shot of the Pleiades is an example of open star clusters that fall within this category of relatively bright objects.

 Other large objects include a number of nebulae and a few galaxies.
 These objects are much more difficult to capture than open clusters because the light is spread out over a large area rather than clustered in point sources of stars.
 The Great Orion Nebula and the North American Nebula are examples of this type of object.
-Both of these images were shot at relatively short focal lengths through a small and comparatively inexpensive refractor.
+Both of these images were shot at relatively short focal lengths through refractors in the range of 600 to 700 mm.
 With this type of object, your mount's tracking capabilities become yet more important and you normally need some sort of manual or active guiding to shoot these successfully.
 Oops!
 That's another camera (or a dual chip astro camera) and maybe a second telescope or other equipment along with software and a computer in the field.
 More cost.

 Deep Sky, Small Objects - This includes all planetary nebulae, most galaxies and a lot of the other nebulae, i.e., probably the majority of what you want to shoot.
 This type of photography has to be done at long focal lengths and at longer exposures.
+This shot of M63, the Sunflower Galaxy is an example.
+This was shot through a C14 Schmidt Cassegrain telescope at a bit over 3,000mm focal length.
 This places the maximum demand on your mount and its guiding capabilities and is by far the most demanding and most expensive type of astrophotography.

 So the Four Basic Types of Astrophotography Are...